 5. Receive a Decision

-After listening to all the evidence, the judge will find you guilty or not guilty or may reserve decision, in which case he or she will mail a written decision to you at a later time.
-If you are found not guilty, the ticket is dismissed and the case is over.
+After listening to all the evidence, the judge will find you guilty or not guilty or may reserve a decision, in which case he or she will mail a written decision to you later.
+If you are found not guilty, the ticket is dismissed, and the case is over.

 New York’s Traffic Diversion Program